devlinman/Qogir-cursors-custom/README.md

 I made my own `better_fucking_build.sh` file.

 It builds the cursors from the svgs using `inkscape` and `xcursorgen`, for any given size.
+Uses a lil' bit of `python` too.

 ### Build & Install

-I need size `40`.
+I need size `60`.

 If you want something else, edit the `SIZES` variable in the custom build script.

 I also modified the `install.sh` file to only install the required theme.
 I don't need the manjaro or ubuntu versions.

-So, just change the `SIZES` variable in my ***custom*** build script.

-runit
+run it.

-install using `install.sh`
+install cursor theme using `install.sh`.

 ### About hotspots

 Turns out the real hotspot data lives inside the `scalable` folder.

-Right now the script approximates hotspots while generating cursors.

-One day I might make the scaling + hotspots fully correct.

-For now: size 40 works perfectly for me.
-For now...

-Good enough.
+The hotspots data is now calculated from the `metadata.json` files in that folder.

 ---

 # Please listen...

 ### I did not want to fork the entire Qogir icon theme repo.